lazywhite/ChatRoom/README.md

 python chat.py
 ```
 navigate your browser to [ChatRoom](http://localhost:8000/)
-open multiple table at same time to check the effect
+open multiple tabs at same time to check the effect